tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/购买指南/计费概述_intl.md

 ## Forwarding Traffic
 Forwarding traffic refers to the normal traffic that is forwarded back to the real server after being cleansed by Tencent Cloud Anti-DDoS  Advanced IP.
 Forwarding traffic is billed by bandwidth.
-For non-Tencent Cloud users in Mainland China,  they will have 100 Mbps forwarding bandwidth for free after they purchase the base protection service package.
+Non-Tencent Cloud users in Mainland China will receive 100 Mbps free forwarding bandwidth when they purchase the base protection service package.
 See the following table for the latest prices:

 | Bandwidth    | Price (USD/Month) |
 |-|-|